How Much is Car Insurance?

 How Much Does Car Insurance Cost for a Beginner?

 If you are a beginning driver or in your teens, your accident rates are usually higher than average.
-This means that car insurance companies will charge you higher monthly premiums to compensate for the increased risk of an accident.
+The insurance rate for first-time drivers reflects this increased risk.
 On average, full coverage insurance for someone 16 years old (a new driver) will be $3,852.

 The drivers who pay the highest premiums tend to be those that have a history of accidents, anyone who has been convicted of a DUI, drivers with low credit scores, and teen drivers.
 How much more you will pay depends on various factors, and drivers with similar histories or behaviors may pay different rates depending on their state.

-Having a lease can influence how much you pay for car insurance, mainly because some leases will require you to maintain a certain level of insurance.
+Having a lease can influence how much your auto insurance will cost, mainly because some leases will require you to maintain a certain level of insurance.
 If part of your terms includes a clause concerning comprehensive or full coverage, you'll need to pay whatever rate keeps you on that policy.
 You may need to adjust your budget to account for this by calculating your lease payments ahead of time.
 You can do this with free lease and loan calculators, like the free tool available from GoodCar.

 You can get quotes for car insurance ahead of time by requesting estimates from insurance companies.
 These quotes will be affected by your driving history, previous policies, the type of car you drive, and the state your vehicle is registered in.
 You can also look at the different factors that influence your car insurance to get a rough idea of whether your premiums will be higher or lower.